Al Shamal: Agriculture

 Around 14 sizable farming regions exist in the municipality, in the settlements of Ain Al Nuaman, Murwab, Zubarah, Lisha, Al `Arish, Ath Thaqab, Ar Ru'ays, Abu Dhalouf and Al Jumail in the west, and Al Mafjar, Athba Al Shamaliyya, Ain Sinan, Madinat Al Kaaban, and Al Jethay in the east.

 In 2010, the municipality recorded 115 farms spanning its area while the Ministry of Municipality & Urban Planning documented 125 farms, constituting about 12% of all of Qatar's farms at that time.
 Most of the farms were based in the eastern section, with Madinat Al Kaaban having the highest concentration.

 Qatar's inaugural privately owned large-scale fishing project was launched in the Al Shamal Industrial Area in October 2017.
 Up to 2,000 tonnes of fish will be supplied every year for domestic consumption by the fish farm.

 Sports

 Al-Shamal SC, a sports club most notable for its football team which competes in the Qatargas League, is situated in the city.
 Their home games are played at Al-Shamal SC Stadium in Madinat ash Shamal.

-Another stadium of the same name, Al-Shamal Stadium, is a proposed 45,120 capacity multi-purpose stadium currently under construction for the 2022 FIFA World Cup.
+Al-Shamal Stadium was a proposed 45,120 capacity multi-purpose stadium to be built for the 2022 FIFA World Cup and was set to host group stage matches.
+It was one of five proposed 2022 World Cup stadiums which were never built.
+The biggest factor in its cancellation was its massive distance of over 110 km from Doha, where the majority of other World Cup stadiums and accommodations were located.
+Furthermore, the indefinite postponement of the proposed Qatar–Bahrain Causeway and the suspension of ties between Qatar and Bahrain in 2017 also contributed to its cancellation.